 The use of Valle buildings continued to be utilized as a field hospital by Union stewards into May.

 After the Civil War ended, Alexander Valle submitted evidence for reimbursement for goods stolen, damage to his buildings, and household goods destroyed by Union forces during the battle and after.
 He further claimed that he was a U. S. government forage agent and bought hay and corn from Pecos farms that he sold to government caravans traveling between Fort Union and Fort Marcy.
-During the battle, he said that 31,000 pounds of corn, 3,000 pounds of fodder, and 10,000 pounds of hay were taken and that cattle on his ranch were killed.
+During the battle, he said that 31,000 pounds of corn, 3,000 pounds of fodder, and 10,000 pounds of hay were taken, and cattle on his ranch were killed.

 In his claim for damages, Valle reported that he had begun to repair the ranch during the summer of 1862.
 However, the repairs weren’t completed that summer because Santa Fe Trail travelers reported in 1863 that they had to camp outdoors at Pigeon’s Ranch because the inn repairs were not finished.
 However, in July 1865, the Senator Dolittle commission stayed at Pigeon’s Ranch during a meeting with Kit Carson, so the inn had obviously been repaired by that time.

-In 1865, Alexander Valle sold the Pigeon Ranch to George Hebert and then moved to his Valley Ranch just north of Pecos.
+In 1865, Alexander Valle sold the Pigeon Ranch to George Hebert and moved to his Valley Ranch just north of Pecos.
 Valle was ruined financially by the 1870s, either because of the war or his gambling habit.
 He died at his ranch in June 1880.

-George Hebert was a French-Canadian blacksmith and was known to partner in several land deals.
+George Hebert was a French-Canadian blacksmith who was known to partner in several land deals.
 He earlier lived in Pecos, where he probably arrived in the 1850s.
 In the summer of 1865, Jicarilla Apache raided the Pecos Valley, killing two shepherds near the ranch and wounded Hebert.
 By this time, the Barlow & Sanderson stagecoaches were stopping daily at the ranch, and Hebert’s station was reported to be the largest stop along the Santa Fe Trail from Las Vegas to Santa Fe.

 He and his wife, Isabel, continued Valle’s tradition of catering to Santa Fe Trail travelers, and in 1867 a newspaper article reported: “the admirable cuisine and other needful accommodations awaiting the tired and hungry traveler at Mr. George Hebert’s hotel at Pigeon’s Ranch.”